salazarjoanna/AI-workshop/README.md

 The two commands are:

-aiwsgrep.js — a simplified version of the Linux grep command aiwshead.js — a simplified version of the Linux head command
+aiwsgrep.js: a simplified version of the Linux grep command aiwshead.js:a simplified version of the Linux head command

 Both programs use Node.js to read a text file and display information from the file in the terminal.